 What color do we start working with?
 Why?

 The sky is light horizontal strokes.
-Sunrise colors are colder in the morning than in the evening.
+In the morning, the colors of the sunrise are cooler than in the evening.

-The surface of the ground - here and there, with vertical strokes, show tender grass from under the ground.
+The surface of the ground - here and there, with vertical strokes, show the delicate grass from under the ground.

-At sunrise, in the distance or in the foreground, a school of cranes flies.
-In the foreground, you will not be able to see the flock completely, but only a few birds, you depict them close-up...
-And in the background, a flock of birds is visible, you portray it smaller.
+At sunrise, a school of cranes flies in the distance or in the foreground.
+In the foreground you will not be able to see the entire flock, but only a few birds, you depict them close-up.
+And in the background you can see a flock of birds, depict it smaller.

-Light fast add soft pink flowers to the tree branches with movements.
+Light and fast using movements, add soft pink flowers on the tree branches.

-What else can you draw in the picture?
+What else can be shown in the picture?

 Complete your composition yourself

-(During practical work the teacher makes targeted walks):
+(During practical work the teacher makes targeted rounds):

-2) control over the correctness of the work methods;
+2) monitoring the correct execution of work methods;

 4) quality control of the work performed.

-You were artists, and I want to know how you feel after the work done?
+You were artists, and I want to know how you feel after completing the work?

 I am glad that there is joy, delight, sadness.

-Well done, you all did a good job.
+Well done, you all did a great job.
 The lesson is over.

-Target: transmission of mood through color, the creation of a certain color;
+Target: conveying mood through color, creating a certain flavor;

 Tasks: